Tag: favor

 Jesus, as the Lord of the Harvest, guide our actions to make sure that the entire harvest is brought to Heaven.
 Help to not look at ourselves as unqualified on not required.
 You have called us to your harvest.
 Amen.

 1) What are your thoughts about being a missionary?
-Did you ever confuse the mission field with “someplace else”?
+Did you ever confuse the field with “someplace else”?

 2) What is one of the hardest parts of being a laborer?
 What is one of the easiest?